katydecorah/katydecorah.github.io/_posts/2013-11-11-tea-wine-and-mud-pond.md

 <a href="http://www.flickr.com/photos/katydecorah/10789405676/" title="Untitled by katydecorah, on Flickr"><img src="http://farm3.staticflickr.com/2817/10789405676_2df4e07fcf_c.jpg" class="img-center" alt=""></a>

-## Wine at Olive Vineyards
+## Wine

 My cousin Kaylee works at [Oliva Vineyards](http://olivavineyards.com/) in Fort Edward.
 We stopped in for a wine tasting after exploring Ballston Spa.
-We enjoyed six different wines and both bought a bottle of the mulled wine.
+We enjoyed six different wines and both bought a bottle of the *Pretty Filly Rose*.

 The vineyard is also home to thoroughbred horses.